Near-One/rainbow-bridge/README.md

 ### Transferring tokens

-Let's check the balance of the rainbow bridge prover on Near before transferring the tokens
+Let's check the balance of bridged tokens from ETH to NEAR before starting the transfer.
+To this end let's use `node0` account, which is automatically created and funded on startup when localnet is started.
 ```bash
 rainbow TESTING get-bridge-on-near-balance --near-receiver-account node0
 ```

-Finally, let's transfer some tokens
+Then transfer some tokens with:

 ```bash
 rainbow TESTING transfer-eth-erc20-to-near --amount 1000 --eth-sender-sk 0x2bdd21761a483f71054e14f5b827213567971c676928d9a1808cbfa4b7501200 --near-receiver-account node0 --near-master-account neartokenfactory
 ```

-Now you check the balance of the rainbow bridge prover again.
+Now you check the balance of `node0` again.
 You should notice the balance was changed.

 Note, when we deployed ERC20 to the Ethereum blockchain we have minted a large number of tokens to the default master key of Ganache, so we have transferred ERC20 tokens from it to `node0` account.